gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

-Defining Continuous Queries consists of annotating any Spring `@Component`-annotated POJO class methods with the `@ContinuousQuery` annotation (in similar fashion to [spring-data-gemfire-name]'s Function-annotated POJO methods).
+Defining Continuous Queries consists of annotating any Spring `@Component`-annotated POJO class methods with the `@ContinuousQuery` annotation (in similar fashion to Spring Data for VMware GemFire's Function-annotated POJO methods).
 A POJO method defined with a CQ by using the `@ContinuousQuery` annotation is called any time data matching the query predicate is added or changed.